Lebanese president hopes Hariri visit to France will end crisis

 In an interview on Sunday, his first public comments since resigning, Hariri warned of possible Saudi action against Lebanon, including the risk of Arab sanctions and threats to the livelihood of Lebanese workers in the Gulf.

+Lebanon hosts 1.5 million Syrian refugees and its stability is seen internationally as important to prevent further Middle East chaos.

-Lebanese Foreign Minister Gebran Bassil had toured European capitals to find diplomatic help for finding a way out of the crisis.
+Lebanese Foreign Minister Gebran Bassil had toured European capitals seeking diplomatic help to end the crisis.
+On Thursday he was in Germany and is scheduled to visit Turkey.
+On Friday he will visit Russia.

-French Foreign Minister Jean-Yves Le Drian met Saudi Crown Prince Mohammed bin Salman on Wednesday and will meet Hariri on Thursday.

-He said France was working to normalize the situation in Lebanon.
-Saudi Foreign Minister Adel al-Jubeir said at a news conference with Le Drian that Hezbollah was destabilizing the region and must be disarmed.
+France’s foreign minister, Le Drian, said Paris was working to normalize the situation in Lebanon.
+After meeting Le Drian, Jubeir described Hezbollah as an arm of Iran’s Revolutionary Guards and said it must disarm and become a purely political party for Lebanon to be stable.

+“Whenever we see a problem, we see Hezbollah act as an arm or agent of Iran and this has to come to an end,” he said.

 France is closely allied to both Saudi Arabia and to Lebanon, which it controlled between the world wars last century.
 Hariri has a home in Paris and lived there for years.

-Reporting By Sarah Dadouch and Samia Nakhoul in Beirut, John Irish in Paris and Stephen Kalin in Riyadh; Writing by Angus McDowall; Editing by Richard Balmforth
+Reporting By Sarah Dadouch and Samia Nakhoul in Beirut, John Irish in Paris and Stephen Kalin in Riyadh; Writing by Angus McDowall; Editing by Richard Balmforth and Andrew Heavens